-Grades are due no later than two weeks following the end of the quarter.
+Grades for individual assignments, lessons, projects, quizzes, tests etc. are due back to the student within fourteen (14) days after being received by the instructor.
+For larger projects, such as the portfolio or dissertation, grades and or feedback are due to the student within twenty-one (21) days.
+Grades for courses are due no later than two weeks following the end of the quarter.
 At PSP, students may be given grades of Pass with Honors (PH), Pass (P), Low Pass (LP), and Fail (F).
 If a student has not completed the requirements of the course by the end of the quarter, a faculty member may give the student an Incomplete (INC).
 Each of these grades is discussed in greater detail below.